 What is cold bending?

-Cold bending is a metal processing process at room temperature (not using any added heat).
+Cold bending is the plastic deformation of metals below the recrystallization temperature of metal processing process (not using any added heat).
+In most cases of manufacturing, such cold forming is done at room temperature.
 In fact, it has two concepts, cold roll forming, and cold bending.

 Cold roll forming